Satinath Bhaduri: Themes

 His short stories are satirical critique of judiciary, partisan politics, crude feminism etc. It is very difficult or almost impossible to analyze the parody-texts or these black comedies as critiques cannot make comments on self-avowed institutionalized organized funded science or anatomo-bio politics of lab-state science, survey techniques, statistics etc. The critical analysis of Bhaduri's discourse led to parody of parodies.
-A critique could cut a sorry figure to gauge the story-line with standardized as well as pre-supposed formalized tool.
+A critique could cut a sorry figure to gauge the story-line with standardized as well as presupposed formalized tool.
 Bhaduri's stories are the instances of double session, where the existing civil and political society and the stereotypical literary critiques are at a time attacked with subtle wit.
 Bhaduri declared the death of model-theoretic formularized criticism.

 Most of his writings portray the lifestyle of the people of Bengal and eastern Bihar.

 Death

 He died on 30 March 1965.